PCPPTech/myTerminal/README.md

 - Code is written for fun and learning.
 Contributions or suggestions are welcome.
 - You can friend the creator on Discord: `eidnoxon`
-- When you use a command that is not in the `help` command or in the table above, `myTerminal.py` will try to run the command in powershell first, and if that doesn't work, it will display an error.
-Meaning the command `python`, `nvim` and `vim` is supported.
-However, if you find any issues, friend me on Discord and please report.
-Thanks :D - Eidnoxon (PCPPTech)

 ---

 ## License